Tips for Selecting Battery-Powered Equipment

 Regulations and ethanol are pushing landscape contractors toward electric handheld equipment.
 Use these tips to select the right tool.

-The past few years have seen a tidal wave of new electric, handheld equipment from seemingly every power equipment manufacturer.
-Rest assured, what's happening in this space is no fad and will soon change the game for many landscape contractors.
+The past few years have seen a tidal wave of new battery-powered handheld equipment from seemingly every power equipment manufacturer.
+Rest assured what's happening in this space is no fad and will soon change the game for many landscape contractors.

-Across the country, many cities, counties, homeowner and neighborhood associations are implementing local noise ordinances regulating the hours of operation for noisy, gasoline-powered equipment.
+Many cities, counties and neighborhood associations are implementing local noise ordinances regulating the hours of operation for noisy gasoline-powered equipment.
 This move is simply the latest expression of a consumer desire to see the green industry become greener.

 There are a few things to keep in mind when selecting battery-powered tools for your professional landscaping crews:

 - Know what power numbers matter: Remember that a battery's ampere capacity is much more important than volts.
-Ampere hour (Ah) is the measure of battery duration.
-Ah is in essence your gas tank; the larger your tank, the longer a battery will operate.
-Below are standard battery sizes and associated Ah values.
+Ampere Hour (AH) is the measure of battery duration.
+AH is in essence your gas tank; the larger your tank the longer a battery will operate.

 As with many trends in the green industry, the best advice will come at the local level.
-SiteOne experts at your local store can provide insight on current regulations and the best equipment selections for your area.
+Your local SiteOne branch can provide insight on current regulations and help you select the best equipment options for your area.

-For more information, contact your local SiteOne representative or visit SiteOne.com to find a branch near you.
+For more information, contact your local SiteOne representative or use our online selector to find a branch near you.